replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

 ## Install the Velero CLI in an Online Cluster

-Online environments include admin console installation in existing clusters and Kubernetes installer provisioned clusters.
+Online environments include installation on existing clusters and clusters provisioned by a Kubernetes installer.

 To install the Velero CLI in an online cluster: